-I do remember a really blurry memory of saying ‘yes’ to something in my drug induced stupor and someone calling me ‘Emira’ to get past TSA.
+I do remember a rather blurry memory of saying ‘yes’ to something in my drug-induced stupor and someone calling me ‘Emira’ to get past the airport security.

-And I remember crying and saying something repeatedly against the lines of “I want to get out of here” and ”I want to go home”.
+I also remember crying and saying something repeatedly against the lines of “I want to get out of here” and ”I want to go home”.

-There was really muggy conversation from someone next to me that I can’t recall along with some questions from airport security that was bypassed with my answers that I can’t remember.
+There was a really muggy conversation from someone next to me that I can’t recall along with some questions from airport security that was bypassed with my answers that I can’t remember either.

-“Miss?”
-The flight attendant called again and dragged me from my morbid thoughts.
-I realized that I was probably wasting her time sitting here with my head in the clouds, since all the other flight attendants were staring at us.
+“Miss?” the flight attendant called again.
+Her voice immediately drags me from my morbid thoughts.
+I realized that I was probably wasting her time sitting here with my head in the clouds since all the other flight attendants were staring at us.